maciejmikosik/quackery/main/doc/tutorial.md

 Tests list is definitely not complete, but it grows with each release.

-# Defining your own contracts
+# defining your own contracts

 You can define your own contracts by implementing `org.quackery.Contract` interface.